-Tank sustained substantial damage.
-Roof had become completely detached and shell to floor joint was broken at several locations.
+A Cavity Water Collection Tank sustained substantial damage.
+The roof had become completely detached and its shell to floor joint was broken at several locations.
 All anchor bolts were either pulled from foundation or broken.
-Plastic deformation was seen throughout the shell and floor and buckling was observed in sections of the roof near the roof to shell joint.
-Goal for EIS was to determine if overpressure or deflagration was responsible and identify root cause.
+Plastic deformation was seen throughout the shell and floor, and buckling was observed in sections of the roof near the roof to shell joint.
+EIS was tasked to determine if overpressure or deflagration was responsible and identify the root cause.